AtsukoCoffey/kaitenzushi/README.md

 # FUTURE FEATURES

+* Another site for mobile phone or diffferent system; This app is using input value, not using return key so some mobile phone's keyboard need to erase the input text after typed.
 * Use local storage.
 * The feature - background music gets faster with lessing the time.
 * The feature - Award some extra time when repeatedly type correctly in 1 second (?)